jusstsdk/Insight/README.md

    - [ ] student solve an exercise / exam
    - [ ] save the grade

-1. ratings and reviews
+1. ratings and reviews - Mahmoud
-   - [ ] rate an instructor / course
+   - [ ] rate an instructor / course (CRUD)

-1.  reports controller
+1.  reports controller - Yousef
     - [ ] can report a course
     - [ ] can follow up on a report
     - [ ] can handle a report